cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

     <HighlightBox type="tip">

-    It is possible to write a one-liner inside this function but at the expense of readability.
+    It is possible to write a one-liner inside this function, but at the expense of readability.

     </HighlightBox>

-2. When it comes to adding or updating candidates to the array of winners, your goal is to make these operations as efficiently as possible.
+2. When it comes to adding or updating candidates to the array of winners, your goal is to make these operations as efficient as possible.
 To avoid having to find duplicate player addresses in an array, it is better to use a map.
 Add a function to convert an array of winners into a map:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/types/leaderboard.go#L52-L63]
     func MapWinners(winners []Winner, length int) map[string]Winner {